 Kia’s logo and a quick lesson in what those letters actually are.

-*** NB: Edit, now that I have the car: I thought it came with cables for public chargers, but the Australian model doesn’t (it comes with one that plugs into an ordinary socket in my house).
+*** NB: Edit, now that I have the car: I thought it came with cables for public chargers, but mine doesn’t (it comes with one that plugs into an ordinary socket in my house).
 I’ll have to buy them separately.
 I’ve seen people talking about their UK models, and they do.
 I don’t know if that’s because it’s the UK, because they bought them a couple of years ago, or because of the dealership.
 Or maybe they bargained well?
 (I didn’t.)